RayHightower/jekyll-trade/_community/1_bizdayglobal.md

 ---
 layout: featured
-alt: BizDayGlobal is the YouTube channel for business enthusiasts.
+alt: BizDayGlobal is the video podcast for business enthusiasts.
 Biz Day Global is written without spaces, as in BizDayGlobal.
 title: BizDayGlobal
 image: /assets/img/community/BizDayGlobal.png
 imagewidth: 250
 link: https://BizDayGlobal.com
-description: <a href="http://bizdayglobal.com">BizDayGlobal</a> is the YouTube channel for business enthusiasts.
+description: <a href="http://bizdayglobal.com">BizDayGlobal</a> is the video podcast for business enthusiasts.
 The channel covers a range of business topics including marketing, technology, growth, investments, and exits.
 Bridgetown Partners created BizDayGlobal in collaboration with other global entrepreneurs.
 Visit <a href="http://bizdayglobal.com">BizDayGlobal.com</a> for details.
 ---

 <div class="row">